TheCyberLocal/Blind75-Docs/blind75-collection/trees/kth-smallest-element-in-a-bst/problem.md

-# Blind75: Kth Smallest Element in BST
+# Blind75: Kth Smallest Element in a BST

 ### [⇦ Back to Problem Index](../../index.md)